Dance Music and Popular Songs for everyone

 I was brought up in an orphan home with my younger brother Michael from the age of 6-15, beginning January 1946-23rd October 1954.

 (Orphan Homes of Scotland, later to be called Quarriers after its founder, William Quarrier).
 A complete village near Bridge of Weir.

-Apparently, there were around 2.000 children and young adults in care at the end of WW2.
+Epilepsy home, all trade workshops, Fire Service unit, Waterworks etc. Apparently, there were around 2.000 children and young adults in care at the end of WW2.

-From late 1860's to late 1930's, more than 30.000
+From the late 1860s to late 1930s, more than 30.000

 children were taken into care, due to parental deaths and/or family breakups.
-In the 1930's many were sent to work on farms in, Canada,
+In the 1930s many were sent to work on farms in, Canada,

 and Australia at the age of 11 to 14.
 Later, girls were put into service, nursing or childcare, while boys went into the Forces.